pratyayganguli/backend/golang/README.md

-## Golang Handbook
+## Golang Handbook: A Beginner to Advanced Guide

+###### Last Draft Date: 14th December, 2025

-Golang is a general purpose programming language which is statically typed and compiled.
+**Go:** Golang is a general purpose programming language which is statically typed and compiled.
 It was designed at Google.

 ### Execution of a Go Program -

-As, go is a compiled language when we run commands like `go build` or `go run` the source code is converted into a binary (machine level code) which contains the Go runtime and all the other dependency.
+As, Go is a compiled language when we run commands like `go build` or `go run` the source code is converted into a binary (machine level code) which contains the Go runtime and all the other dependency.

 ### Important concepts: